 Car crashes are the leading cause of death among 16- to 19-year-olds.
 That’s why the Auto Club places a high priority on providing effective teen traffic safety and educational programs.
 With more than 100 years of experience supporting motorists, we can help you coach your teen driver on safe driving habits and prepare them for the road ahead.

 The Auto Club cares about the safety of your teen and we want to help you prepare your teen for the dangers of driving.
 That's why we have developed a premier research-based curriculum focused on teen driver safety taught by instructors who are all AAA-trained and state-licensed.

-The Auto Club is piloting a new Online Driver Education course in limited areas.
+The Auto Club now offers a new Online Driver Education course.
 This highly interactive course is a convenient alternative to the Auto Club classroom instruction, allowing teens to work at their own pace through the Club’s premier research-based curriculum.
-Training teens to drive safely is our mission, whether in classrooms or now for the first time, online.
+Training teens to drive safely is our mission, whether in the classroom or now for the first time, online.